-Videotron has kept its frequency bands licences (Band 4 - AWS1, Band 66 -AWS3, band 7 - 2500 MHz and Band 13 - 700 MHz) for the Province of Quebec and Eastern Ontario.
+Videotron has kept its wireless spectrum licences (Band 4 - AWS1, Band 66 -AWS3, band 7 - 2500 MHz and Band 13 - 700 MHz) for the Province of Quebec and Eastern Ontario.

-As of December 31, 2017, most households and businesses on Videotron's cable footprint had access to its advanced mobile services.
-As of December 31, 2017, there were 1,024,000 lines activated on its wireless network, representing a year-over-year increase of 130,100 lines (14.6%).
+As of December 31, 2018, most households and businesses on Videotron's cable footprint had access to its advanced mobile services.
+As of December 31, 2018, there were 1,153,800 lines activated on its wireless network, representing a year-over-year increase of 129,800 lines (12.7%).

-2.1.2.3 Over-the-top video (Club illico)
+2.1.2.3 Club illico

 Videotron's subscription based OTT entertainment service Club illico ("Club illico") offers a rich and varied selection of unlimited, on-demand French language content (movies, television shows, children's shows, documentaries, comedy performances and concerts).
 In late 2013, Club illico started funding the production of television series and offering them in their first broadcast window, prior to their linear broadcast.
 On November 15, 2017, Videotron launched the Club illico mobile application.
-As of December 31, 2017, 33,000 customers had downloaded this application.
-On December 31, 2017, the Club illico service had 361,600 subscribers.
+As of December 31, 2018, 127,100 customers had downloaded this application.
+On December 31, 2018, the Club illico service had 420.800 subscribers.